directus/directus/docs/guides/extensions/modules-native-layout-features.md

 :::info Other Slots

 The `navigation`, `actions`, and `sidebar` slots have not been rendered because it’s using a separate `private-view`.
-Consider using the `permissions` variable to also prevent the functions from running as well.
+Consider using the `permissions` variable to also prevent the related functions from running as well.
 This will improve the performance of your application.

 :::